 The story is of a book that initially failed to find any interest, when he came to the then capital of Luoyang several respected scholars found it exceptional.
 The book then became so popular that printers exhausted the supply of paper to print copies of it.
 It therefore is used to describe a book that is destined to be a sensation.

-There's no place like home
+Roughly equivalent to: There's no place like home.

 Donkey's lips do not fit a horse's mouth

-Something that is out of place and inappropriate
+Something that is out of place and inappropriate.

 Our proverbs come with full information.
 The modern Chinese characters are given first with links that give information on the character.
-If the phrase uses traditional characters these are shown in brackets and gray text.
-As proverbs are so old you will often see them written in the old form.
-The characters are followed by the proverb (Chengyu) in pinyin.
+As proverbs are so old you will often see them written using the traditional form of characters; so if some of the characters have been simplified the traditional form is shown in brackets and gray text.
+The characters are followed by the proverb (normally a 成语 chéng yǔ) in pinyin.
 Next, there is a crude character by character transliteration into English, followed by a more accurate English translation.
 If this is a Chinese proverb alluding to history the meaning may still not be clear in English, so the general meaning follows.
-Finally some proverbs have fairly direct English equivalents, if so the English proverb is included at the end.
+Finally some proverbs have fairly direct English equivalents, if so the English proverb is shown.

-Our translations are in need of improvement, so please let us know your ideas.
 For background on the types and history of proverbs please see our guide.

+Please wait...
 Downloading information about character